 The cushions themselves are supported by one of our proprietary aluminium extrusion systems with an integrated gasket clamping system to maintain pressure and water tightness at all joints.

-The Macquarie University Arts Precinct ETFE roof is incredibly light structure that enhances the other elements of the building, such as the stunning roof garden and open-air atrium, due its transparency.
+The Macquarie University Arts Precinct ETFE roof is an incredibly light structure that thanks to its transparency, enhances the other elements of the building, such as the stunning roof garden and open-air atrium.
 The whole build was delivered with an extremely high standard of architecture and the ETFE roof looks like a floating crown, capping off a great project.
 We are delighted to have played a small part in a fantastic project.